mautic/mautic-joomla/README.md

 ### Integrate Mautic with another extension

 To add Mautic lead generation to another extension is not hard at all.
-Just let user install and configure this plugin then you can use Mautic API calls.
-Here is example how to generate Mautic leads on any form save:
+Just let the joomla amin install and configure this plugin then you can use Mautic API calls.
+Here is an example how to generate Mautic leads on any form save:

 ```php
 // Include MauticApiHelper from the plugin